trohit/ik/systemdesign/backend/COMPONENTS/MGMT/k8s.md

   - Unknown: For some reason state of the pod cannot be obtained. viz. err in communicating with the node where the pod should be running
 - A workload is an application running on k8s.
 A workload can run inside one or several pods. k8s provides different kinds of [workloads]().
   - [ReplicaSet](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/) : A ReplicaSet's purpose is to maintain a stable set of replica Pods running at any given time. often used to guarantee a specified num of identical pods.
-  - [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/): provides a way to do a declarative update for Pods and ReplicaSets.
+  - [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/): is an object that manages replicated application.
+Deployment is a higher level abstraction built on top of Pods and ReplicaSets.
 Good fit for stateless app workloads where any pod is interchangeable and replaceable if needed.
   - [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/): lets you run one or more related Pods that do track state somehow. can run a StatefulSet that matches each Pod with a [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
 - [Networking Model](https://kubernetes.io/docs/concepts/services-networking/)
   - [Service](https://kubernetes.io/docs/concepts/services-networking/service/) : Service is a method for exposing a network application that is running as one or more Pods in your cluster.
 Services enable comms between verious components within and outside the application.